 A: No. You are welcome to leave instruments in the Music House and Frautschi Hall at your own risk.
 The Music House's Steinway Room has an additional code required for entry.

 Q: Do you have to perform to participate in Chamber Music?

 A: Yes.
 The vast majority of our students are hungry to perform.
 It gives them something concrete to work towards.
 It is not fair to them to deny any of them this chance because of the rare person who does not want to perform.
 For those who do not care to perform publicly, we encourage reading music more casually with friends.

 Q: When and how will the Chamber Music performances happen this year?

 A: Typically, Chamber Music produces 5 concerts the last weekend in January/first weekend in February, and 2 more in May.
 It is our goal to honor this same rhythm of preparation and performance this year.
-At the end of last year, Chamber Music produced this virtual concert, which was live-streamed from Hameetman.
+At the end of Covid lockdown, Chamber Music produced this virtual concert, which was live-streamed from Hameetman.
 While we certainly hope to be able to perform in-person for our enthusiastic audience community, the live stream experience worked well in a pinch.
-Stay tuned for more details; as we all know, the COVID situation is incredibly dynamic, and asks for flexibility from us all.
+We're happy to be back on stage "in-person" in Dabney Lounge and Frautschi Hall.